Leadership Development and Career Enablement: Here’s What Professionals Across Asia Were Busy Learning During the First Half of 2020

 Consumption of leadership development sees the greatest uptick

 Consumption of Podcasts and Power Reads on leadership in H1 2020 doubled when compared to H2 2019 (206% increase).
 A deeper analysis into this trend suggests that users were looking to learn insights on embracing change and disruption, communicating effectively as leaders, making hiring and firing decisions, as well as managing a team that is working remotely.
-These findings reflect the challenges faced by professionals in mid-level positions and above in their efforts to help their teams and organisations navigate the ongoing economic crisis.
+These findings reflect the challenges faced by professionals in mid-level positions and above in their efforts to help their teams and organizations navigate the ongoing economic crisis.

 Improving productivity during difficult times, future-proofing one’s career and personal branding were some of the trending themes under Tigerhall’s Leadership category in H1 2020.